Cuba: From Havana to Santiago

 In the afternoon we will have the option of taking a Free Tour of the historical centre or take a stroll at our own pace where we can't miss the Céspedes Park, the Cathedral of Nuestra Señora de la Asunción, the Padre Pico Staircase and the Velázquez Balcony overlooking the sea.

-We will end the day with our son class, which cannot be missed in the city where this musical genre was born and which is still very present today.
+Today we will start the day with our son class, which cannot be missed in the city where this musical genre was born and which is still very present today.

 In the afternoon, we will let ourselves be conquered by the sea from the heights of the Morro Castle, The hotel is a World Heritage listed colonial fortress, with spectacular views of the bay ideal for sunset.

-We will start the morning with our last class and then we'll take a last stroll through the Alameda Park, where our group photo awaits us in the letters of the CUBAA symbolic souvenir of this shared experience.
+On the way back we'll give ourselves one last walk through the Alameda Park, where our group photo awaits us in the letters of the CUBAA symbolic souvenir of this shared experience.

 It's time to say goodbye.
 We take with us memories, music and a lot of connection in our hearts.